By Tony V. Zampella, designer of learning programs

 The hidden source of distress in business … is not bad strategy, old culture, or faulty data; it’s our disregard of the power that holding the moment plays in quality thinking and listening.

 We are experiencing an assault on our already fragmented attention span.
-Without intentional mental hygiene, we are destined to experience further fragmentation and incoherence.
+Without intentional contemplative practices, we are destined to experience further fragmentation and incoherence.

 The hidden source of our distress in business and at all levels of leadership is not bad strategy, old culture, or faulty data; it’s our willful disregard of the power that holding the moment plays in quality thinking and listening.